-The Center is open to all families in the community.
+The Center is open to families of all faiths in the community.
 Membership in Congregation Shir Hadash is not required.

 Our school is day is 8:30AM-1:00PM Monday through Friday.
 Extended care available starting from 7:00AM and ending 6:00PM